aaren17/pokedex-assessment/README.md

 # ⚠️ Disclaimer
 I have extensively used AI while building this project.
 My AI chat transcripts can be found at the links below.
-I also extensively used Copilot in my development environment VSCode I was unable to find the chat history for this as they were session based
+I also extensively used Copilot in my development environment VSCode I was unable to find the chat history for this as they were session based.
+Also I have never used PHP(Laravel) and Next.js before this project.
 - https://gemini.google.com/share/4f94388f5f32
 ---
 # Website Images